Florida Senate keeps focus on gun violence as 2020 session kicks off

 Democrats, some Republicans and many teachers and parents fought hard against the proposal to arm school personnel, and dozens of school districts decided not to use the guardian program.

-“That’s part and parcel to being in the Legislature process, it’s a give and take and a exchange of ideas and it’s incumbent upon the sponsors of bills and the members of bodies to explain and make the correct arguments,” Galvano said.
+“That’s part and parcel to being in the Legislature process; it’s a give and take and an exchange of ideas, and it’s incumbent upon the sponsors of bills and the members of bodies to explain and make the correct arguments,” Galvano said.

 “In all my years in the Legislature — and I’ve been here 16 just like the Senate president — this is the first time I’ve really seen us take so many steps towards addressing gun violence,” Flores said.